Browse docs

 You are not choosing colors.
 You are defining meaning.

-Changing primary updates buttons, links, focus states, checkboxes—everywhere.
+2. One token should affect many components — Changing primary updates buttons, links, focus states, checkboxes — everywhere.

 // ❌ WRONG: Treating tokens like colors